 Gum Disease Treatment in Chicago

 The primary goal of periodontal treatment in Chicago is to remove harmful bacteria, plaque and tartar.
-Your dentist in Chicago will accomplish this by addressing gum disease early before it becomes an irreversible condition.
+Your Dentist in Wicker Park will accomplish this by addressing gum disease early before it becomes an irreversible condition.
 Scaling and root planning at Urban Smiles Dental involve the removal of tartar and smoothing of root surfaces.
 This approach may be the only gum disease treatment you need, but keep in mind, aftercare is critical.
-To keep your oral cavity in top notch shape and to prevent gum disease in the future, you must brush and floss every day, eat a balanced, healthy diet, avoid smoking, and keep up with routine oral health checkups at our Chicago dental office.
+To keep your oral cavity in top notch shape and to prevent gum disease in the future, you must brush and floss every day, eat a balanced, healthy diet, avoid smoking, and keep up with routine oral health checkups at Our Chicago dental office.
 Even after successful periodontal treatment at Urban Smiles Dental, if you fail to practice good oral care habits, it is possible that a more invasive solution will be necessary to reduce the amount of tissue damage and prevent bacteria and plaque from collecting below the gum line.

 Chicago Periodontist at Urban Smiles Dental